smaclell/smaclell.github.io/_drafts/3-cmdlets-to-discover-powershell.md

 Get-PowerShell - Go Have Fun!
 ===============================================================================

-I hope these basic cmdlets are helpful for you.
+I hope these basic cmdlets are helpful to you.
 I use them all the time to find my way around and learn new commands/objects.
-These cmdlets were invaluable to me when I first learnt PowerShell.
+These cmdlets were invaluable to me when I first learned PowerShell.

 Want more articles for learning PowerShell?
 Try [PowerShell.org][powershell] or the links from these other blog posts: